Marius Grigonis: Return to Žalgiris (2018–2021)

 On 3 July 2018, Grigonis returned to Žalgiris Kaunas when he signed a three-year contract.
 His season was cut short due to an injury in November 2019.
 Grigonis averaged 11.5 points, 2.6 rebounds and 2.0 assists per game in the first 10 games of the 2019–20 season.
 On 8 July 2020, he re-signed with the team.

 CSKA Moscow (2021–2022)

-On 12 June 2021, Grigonis signed a three-year contract with VTB United League champions and EuroLeague giant CSKA Moscow.
-He averaged 8.5 points, 1.9 assists, and 1.4 rebounds per game.
+On 12 June 2021, Grigonis signed a three-year contract with VTB United League champions and EuroLeague mainstays CSKA Moscow.
+He averaged 8.5 points, 1.4 rebounds and 1.9 assists per game during his first season the Russian powerhouse.

-On 28 February 2022, upon the outbreak of the 2022 Russian invasion of Ukraine, he left the team.
+On 28 February 2022, upon the outbreak of the 2022 Russian invasion of Ukraine, he departed the club.
 The team accused him of violating his contract.

 Panathinaikos (2022–present)

-On 14 July 2022, Grigonis signed a two-year contract with Panathinaikos of the Greek Basket League and the EuroLeague, after a settlement agreement between the Greek club and CSKA Moscow.
+On 14 July 2022, Grigonis signed a two-year contract with Panathinaikos of the Greek Basket League and the EuroLeague, after a settlement agreement between the Greek club and CSKA Moscow was reached.

+Grigonis received an improved role in the team rotation during his second season, under the supervision of new head coach Ergin Ataman.
+On 8 April 2024, Grigonis agreed upon a three-year contract extension that would keep him with the Greek powerhouse through 2027.
+On July 11 of the same year, the deal was made official.

+In the 2024–25 season, Marius Grigonis was sidelined for an extended period due to a serious back injury.
+He last played for Panathinaikos AKTOR Athens on October 17, 2024, during a EuroLeague Round 4 game against Real Madrid, where he was on the court for only 2 minutes and 24 seconds before exiting due to back pain.

+Initially, Grigonis was expected to miss 4 to 6 weeks of action.
+However, his recovery was slower than anticipated, leading to a decision to undergo surgery.
+The surgery was performed on December 11, 2024, in Athens.
+Despite the procedure and ongoing rehabilitation efforts, Grigonis's back issues persisted, preventing him from returning to the court for the remainder of the season.

+In the 2025–26 season, Grigonis made his return to the court on September 30, 2025, after 344 days out, playing 8 minutes in Panathinaikos’ 87–79 EuroLeague season opener victory over Bayern Munich.
+Upon entering the game, he received an enthusiastic ovation from the fans.